DannyMichaels/netflix-clone/client/src/pages/MoviePages/MoviePlaybackView.readme.md

    const foundMovie = allMovies.find(
      (movie) => movie.id === Number(params.id)
    );

-   return setVideoData({
+   if (foundMovie) { // it's going to take a bit for it to find the movie, so I'm letting it wait or else it will be undefined. return setVideoData({
      movie: foundMovie,
      trailerUrl: params.trailerUrl,
    });

+   }

    // the reason why I want to check for both use-cases instead of just going with useParams only is because:
    // if the user clicks from the interface the video going to load noticeably faster, so I want to leave that as an option.